 candle dipping

 We will provide a healthy snack table that the kids help prepare.
-We will provide an all-natural diet including fruits, veggies, nuts, local meats, freshly baked breads & free range eggs.
-Kids will help with gathering eggs, pick veggies from the garden and bake our own artisan breads!
+We will provide an all-natural diet including fruits, veggies, nuts, local meats, freshly baked breads & crackers.

 Between each organized activity, children will have ample free time to explore the farm, play with other children and spend time in their own thoughts.
 We understand that education fits best when it's coupled with freedom and the ability to weave it into the tapestry of your own timeline.